thepurecollective/developer/brands/widget/readme.md

 The SKU should be added to the button as a data attribute in the format: data-pureirl-sku="[variant sku]"

 By default 'Find in store' will launch with pre-selected options based on the product variant that matches the sku in the data-pureirl-sku attribute.
 This is the required method for fitment-based products (tires excluded - they can still used this method).
-You can override this with another data attribute in the format: data-pureirl-preselect-enable="false" .
+You can override this with another data attribute in the format: data-pureirl-preselect-enable="false".
 Doing so will require the user to select all product options inside the widget before any dealers or inventory will be presented.
-In this mode, an indivdual variant sku is only used to identify the parent product and is still required.
+In this mode, an individual variant sku is only used to identify the parent product and is still required.

 ##### Sample:
 ```html